oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article1.md

 This is the first installment in a five part series about Go and Oracle Cloud Infrastructure (OCI).
 This series discusses how Go applications can be created and run on OCI - in Compute Instances (VMs), containerized on Kubernetes, or as serverless Functions.
 The articles show how to automate the build and deployment of these Go applications using OCI DevOps.
 An important topic is how to use OCI services from Go applications - both those running on OCI as well as Go code running elsewhere.
 Some of the OCI services discussed are Object Storage, Streaming, Key Vault and Autonomous Database.

 In order to follow along with these articles, readers should have at least basic knowledge of how to create Go applications.
 It is assumed that readers have access to their own Go development environment.
 Some of the examples and screenshots will specifically mention VS Code as development tool.
 However, other editors and IDEs can be used as well.
 The Go code presented in these articles demonstrates a number of mechanisms in their simplest form for maximum clarity and with the least dependencies.
 Readers should not expect meaningful functionality or production ready code.

 The articles describe how to get Going on OCI and try out the examples.
 Readers will need to have access to an OCI tenancy with permissions to create the OCI resources discussed in these articles.
-Most of the resources used are available in the *Aways Free Tier* (Compute Instance, VCN, Autonomous Database, Object Storage, Logging, Resource Manager) or have a free allotment tier for limited monthly usage (Functions, API Gateway, Streaming, Vault, DevOps).
+Most of the resources used are available in the *Always Free Tier* (Compute Instance, VCN, Autonomous Database, Object Storage, Logging, Resource Manager) or have a free allotment tier for limited monthly usage (Functions, API Gateway, Streaming, Vault, DevOps).

 You'll need an Oracle Cloud Infrastructure Free Tier account.
 [Start for Free]({{ site.urls.always_free }}).

-## 1. Get Going on OCI
+## Going on OCI

 The first objective is to create a Compute Instance (a VM) on OCI and create and run a Go application in it.
 This simple Go application handles HTTP requests from outside the OCI tenancy.
 Subsequently, the logging from this Go application is channeled into the OCI Logging service where it is available for monitoring and analysis purposes.

 The steps in this article: